forever-Agriculture/validation-app/APPROACH.md

 *   **Percentage of Citations Auto-Verified**: Number of citations confidently marked "very likely true" that bypass intensive manual review.
 *   **Error Catch Rate**: Proportion of actual errors identified by the system (especially in "likely untrue" or "ambiguous" categories) compared to a full manual review.

-By implementing this system, Unicorn Nest can expect to achieve a more efficient, scalable, and reliable process for ensuring the accuracy of its cited data.
+By implementing this system, we can expect to achieve a more efficient, scalable, and reliable process for ensuring the accuracy of its cited data.

+## Script Configuration

+The validator script (`app/validator.py`) supports runtime configuration through a JSON file named `app/config.json`.
+This allows users to adjust key parameters without modifying the script code directly.
+Parameters that can be configured include:

+*   **`model_name`**: Specifies the sentence-transformer model.
+*   **`similarity_threshold`**: The main threshold for classifying a citation as "likely true."
+*   **`min_citation_length_words`**: Filters out very short citations.
+*   **`min_chunk_length_chars`**: Filters out very short source text chunks.
+*   **`data_file_name`**: Defines the input data file.
+*   **`output_file_name`**: Defines the output results file.

+If `app/config.json` is not found, or if specific parameters are missing within it, the script will fall back to predefined default values.
+This ensures the script can always run and provides a clear way to manage experimental settings or operational parameters.